hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_cert.html.md

 * `auto_renew` - (Optional) If set to `true`, certs will be renewed if the expiration is within `min_seconds_remaining`.
 Default `false`

 * `revoke` - If set to `true`, the certificate will be revoked on resource destruction.
+Needs privileged access on Vault engine.
+Conflicts with `revoke_with_key`.
+Default `false`.

-* `revoke_with_key` - if set to `true`, use method `revoke-with-key` to revoke the certificate on resource destruction.
+* `revoke_with_key` - If set to `true`, use method `revoke-with-key` to revoke the certificate on resource destruction.
 Used to revoke certificate without using privileged operation.
+Conflicts with `revoke`.
+Default `false`

 ## Attributes Reference